-For example, right now you can buy the Asus TUF Gaming Laptop, which you can, which comes with an RTX 3050 Ti, Intel Core i5, 8GB of RAM, and a 17.3-inch 144Hz screen.
+For example, right now you can buy the Asus TUF Gaming Laptop, which you can buy at Best Buy for $800, which comes with an RTX 3050 Ti, Intel Core i5, 8GB of RAM, and a 17.3-inch 144Hz screen.
 A laptop like this costs just $100 more but will offer a much smoother experience.

 Gaming laptops have never been better.
 They’re thinner, sleeker, and more powerful than ever.
 Although gaming laptops are not cheap, you have more options than ever for what type of gaming laptop you can buy.